True History of the Kelly Gang (film): Plot

 During a visit to a brothel, Ned meets a prostitute who is a young Irish girl named Mary (Thomasin McKenzie), falls in love with her, and begins his first sexual relationship.
 Ned eventually becomes an outlaw after a visit from a local police officer, Constable Fitzpatrick (Nicholas Hoult), to the Kelly family.
 The constable attempts to woo Ned's younger sister Kate, to whom he has given a dress.
 After his mother Ellen attacks him, Fitzpatrick pulls his revolver on the family and Ned shoots him in the hand to defend them.
 Warrants for the arrest of Ned and his little brother Dan are issued.

 Ned and Dan hide out in the hills (which, in reality, were in northeast Victoria), and are joined by their friends Steve Hart (Louis Hewison) and Ned's close mate Joe Byrne (Sean Keenan).
 They later become known as the Kelly Gang, as Ned more and more assumes the role of leader.
+The gang has a belief that they were Irish the Sons of Sieve, oppressed all the time by English people.
 Kelly's mother is arrested along with her baby daughter and imprisoned in Melbourne as enticement for Ned to give himself up.
 Ned finds and kills Fitzpatrick.
 Four constables are sent to kill the Gang after efforts to arrest them prove unsuccessful.
 The Gang ambushes them at Stringybark Creek, where Ned kills three of them during a gun battle.

 In time, the Gang is discovered to be in the town of Glenrowan where they take numerous hostages and construct several suits of plate-steel armour for protection in gun battles.
 One of the hostages is the crippled local schoolmaster (Jacob Collins-Levy), who encourages Ned to relate the story of his life after seeing samples of Ned's writing.
 Ned and the gang plan to ambush a train full of constables sent to capture them by sabotaging the tracks so that the train will wreck.
 But the schoolmaster betrays the Gang by warning the incoming constables.
 The policemen surround the inn where the Gang is hiding and in a series of striking, hallucinogenic scenes, engage in a furious shootout, seriously wounding the armour-clad Ned and killing the other three members of the Gang.
 The twenty-five year old Ned is convicted of murdering one of the constables at Stringybark Creek, and is hanged at Old Melbourne Gaol after his mother sees him a final time and urges him to "die like a Kelly."